gitter-badger/panda-launcher/README.md

 # Panda Launcher

-### Mobile application to connect your devices into Panda Editor
+### Connect your mobile devices into Panda Editor

 ## Install

 Panda Launcher is available on app store for Android, iOS and Windows Phone.

-You can also install it using [Cordova](http://www.cordova.io):
+You can also install it using [PhoneGap](http://phonegap.com/):

-	$ sudo npm install -g cordova
+	$ sudo npm install -g phonegap
 	$ git clone https://github.com/ekelokorpi/panda.js-launcher.git
 	$ cd panda.js-launcher
-	$ cordova run android
+	$ phonegap run android

 ## Usage